 In order to investigate the mechanisms of Golgi biogenesis we have developed an approach, using laser nanosurgery, to deplete living cells from their Golgi complex and subsequently analyse the ‘Golgi-less’ karyoplast by time-lapse light and electron microscopy (figure 2).
 With this approach we are able to show that Golgi biogenesis in mammalian cells occurs de novo from ER derived membranes by a self-organising mechanism that integrates Golgi biogenesis, ER-exit sites biogenesis and the organisation of the microtubule network.

 Future projects and goals

-We will study the novel proteins that our screens identify as being involved in the early secretory pathway in further detail.
+We will study the complement of components that our genome-wide screens identified as being involved in the early secretory pathway in further detail.
 An important question in this context will be if and how they participate in the temporal and spatial organisation of ER-exit sites and their function, and the biogenesis of the Golgi complex.

 Ultimately, we hope to be able to define and understand the molecular network(s) underlying trafficking at the ER/Golgi boundary and Golgi function, also considering their relationship to other cellular processes such as transcriptional control, lipid or general metabolism, or signalling and thus contribute towards a global molecular understanding of the living cell.